He gulped and licked the salt from his lips. ‘Again, tell me why I’m doing this?’

 ‘It’s tradition.
 We can’t change tradition.
 If we changed tradition, then it’s no longer a tradition.
 When my family’s all about tradition,’ she said as the others surrounding her nodded.
 ‘You want me to say yes, don’t you?’

 Wiping sweaty palms, he frowned at the depths of darkness.
 ‘But, I don’t want to do this.’

 ‘If I was in your position, I’d be the same.
-Tell you what,’ she stepped forward, ‘I’ll help you.
-It’ll be over soon.’
+Tell you what…’ She stepped forward and said, ‘I’ll help you.
+It’ll be all over soon.’
 She gave him a quick shove in the back and he teetered over the edge with a cry, as the crew craned their necks to follow his fall.